 Preview the program.

-Register now to watch a video interview on our master’s in career and technical
+Request a video featuring an interview about our master’s in career and technical

 Ball State's master of arts program in career and technical education (CTE) can help you become an effective educator and professional leader.

 It is a particularly good choice for those with a bachelor’s degree who are interested in

 career and technical education (CTE) (formerly known as vocational education).

 This 30-hour, online degree program, which does not require a thesis, offers the following tracks:

 Benefits of a Master's in CTE from Ball State:

 Learn more about admission requirements and what courses you will take, or request more information.

 While the degree does not include teacher licensure, it may still help you meet your particular licensing needs within your state.
 Please consult your state/provincial teacher licensing office as needed.